Elmcroft: Architecture

 The house, initially built by W. B. Taylor's construction firm, boasts two halls, a dining room, two staircases, a library and stables.
+The house was featured in The Canadian Architect and Builder in 1896.
 It used to also have a sweeping circular staircase in the front entrance and a rotunda which led to the ballroom, but these were removed by later renovations.

 The Carriage House at 97 Chambers St is adjacent and was built for Frost's groundskeeper; 65 Chambers St was built for Frost's brother Edwin, and 69 Chambers St was built for a cousin of Frost's, who founded the Rideau Record newspaper in 1887.

 History

-The Canadian prime minister Wilfrid Laurier visited the house, taking tea with the Frost family.
+The Canadian prime minister Wilfrid Laurier visited the house along with the future prime minister William Lyon Mackenzie King, taking tea with the Frost family.
 The Roper family of Alton, Illinois, were similarly noted in the media as guests at Elmcroft for a week in 1889.

 The house was burgled in July 1907, when a thief carried off all the jewellery in the house.
 Upon Frost's unexpected death inside the house in 1916, his widow remained in the house for a decade before leaving it vacant.

-In 1938, the vacant house was purchased by J. Clark Ketchum (alternately named J. A. Ketchum), the founder of Rideau Beverages, who paid $1 for the property and removed the top storey, citing water damage (though others claim it was to reduce property taxes) and leaving the house at 2,300 square feet per storey.
+In 1938, the vacant house was purchased by J. Clark Ketchum (alternately named J. A. Ketchum), the founder of Rideau Beverages, who paid $1 for the property and removed the top two storeys, citing water damage (though others claim it was to reduce property taxes).